-The paradox is that you are desperate for safety, which you potentially could derive from a relationship, and yet, in order to get the assurance of safety, you've been stress-testing - to the point of destruction - every relationship, which could potentially provide you with the safety you've been searching for.
+The paradox is that you are desperate for safety, which you potentially could derive from a relationship, and yet, to get the assurance of safety, you've been stress-testing - to the point of relationship breaking - every relationship, which could potentially provide you with the safety you've been searching for.

 Paradoxically - in various, subconsciously driven, creative ways - you've been putting so much strain on your relationships, that you've eventually managed to break them down.

 You would do it through your outbursts of anger, blaming, physical and psychological abuse, criticism and excessive expectations.

 There are many ingenious ways, in which - driven by your subconscious necessity to finally establish a solid feeling of safety in your life - you could keep on testing your partner.